 - Operator switchboards from the 1920s and 1960s.

-- Military telephones from WWI through the Vietnam War.
+- Military telephones from WWII through the Vietnam War.

 - Hundreds of telephone-related equipment and tools.

 - A telephone pole complete with climbing equipment.